anjalis0/Final-Complaint/ml-service/README.md

 ```

-### to run the model evaluation and accuracy
+### to run the model evaluation and accuracy with tranning dataset length.
 ```
-python custom_model.py
+python custom_model.py --train-fraction 0.85
 ```